HuyLeTrong/cypress-saucedemo/readme.md

 npm install

 ### Running Tests
-- Open CMD on the cypress project folder
+- Navigate to the project root in your terminal
-- run npx cypress open
+- run npx cypress open for UI mode
+- run npx cypress run for headless mode

 ## Test Scenarios Covered